cliffeby/DuckpinV001/README.md

 -	Imports
    -	IoT credentials: Keep access credentials out of the repo
     -	Import modules for
       -	time, sys, and IO
+      -	Argv – assign defaults and values
       -	Numpy
       -	GPIO
       -	OpenCV
       -	piCamera
       -	IoT functions
     -	Functions that are infrequently used can be imported and not directly listed in the main code.
--	Argv – assign defaults and values
     -	Helper and debug functions – Writing code for motion detection is often challenging because no two images are the same.
 The video stream is unpredictable and it’s often unclear what happened during image processing.
 Viewing the video and/or images processed in real time or saving to file slows processing considerably.
 Also, the camera and video code bases were challenging to keep coordinated.
 The camera stream and video-file stream use different piCamera and OpenCV functions to process the video images.
 The ability to turn these functions off and on is helpful.

-Functions that I used were:
+Functions that I used often were:
 -	Capture a number(X) of images at a certain time or frame count(Y)
 -	Capture a video stream for (X) seconds at a certain time or frame count (Y)
 -	Show current image being processed
     *	Full image with crop locations/coordinates
     *	Cropped image with annotations for xy corners
 -	Pin Count and lighting leds – Two simple functions
     -	pinCount
        -	If red band in cropped pin location exceeds threshold value, sum pin count + (2 exp (9-pin location index))
   -	LightLeds()
        -	Convert pin count to a binary string X
        -	Loop through X and GPIO pin array index [X]
        -        If 1, turn GPIO to HIGH
        -	If 0, turn GPIO to LOW
 #### Find Standing Pins -  findPins()
    -	Create arrays of red colors for red mask.
 The red bands on the pins vary in color and intensity due to location, age and lighting
    -	Create a numpy array for the RGB high and low values